unstoppabledomains/dev-docs/reseller/reseller-integration-guides/redirect-url-payments.md

 ---
-title: Redirect URL Payments Guide
+title: Redirect URL Payments Guide | Unstoppable Domains Developer Portal
 description: This guide covers the process for configuring the Reseller account to mint paid domains using the redirect URL payment processing flow.
 ---